 8- Submitting without DCD consultant review

-The consultant knows everything about safety codes and regulations, Thus, hiring a good one will save money and time.
+The fire consultants in Dubai know everything about safety codes and regulations, Thus, hiring a good one will save money and time.
 The risks of submitting without a consultant are more than what you expect, why?
 Because the DCD consultant main responsibilities are:

 You can imagine now what you are risking with the project and the approval.
 Heres an example for this type of errors: